 for patients' quality of life.
 The improvements in drug therapy have been mirrored in radiation therapy and surgery, where doctors can better determine which patients are likely to benefit from which form of treatment, and can then deliver treatment

-At Dana-Farber/Brigham and Women’s Cancer Center, we continue to advance our understanding of breast cancer genetics and care with the Tissue Resource for Research.
+At Dana-Farber Brigham Cancer Center, we continue to advance our understanding of breast cancer genetics and care with the Tissue Resource for Research.
 Using donated tumor tissue and blood samples from current and former breast cancer patients,

 specimens from the bank aid in the search for cancer biomarkers — tests of genes, proteins, or other markers that might help predict a patient's prognosis, the effectiveness of treatment, or the chances of side effects from treatment.
 The benefits,